 - there’s more guidance on property boundaries if you need more information

-- we cannot help you resolve your boundary dispute or provide legal advice.
-If you need help, contact RICS or call their boundary dispute helpline on 02476 868555.
-If you need legal advice, see a solicitor
+- we cannot help you resolve your boundary dispute or provide legal advice - if you need help, contact RICS or if you need legal advice, see a solicitor